-The seriousness of the Member's conduct demonstrates her lack of judgment and lack of responsibility such that it reflects negatively on the profession.
+The seriousness of the Member's conduct demonstrated a lack of judgment and a lack of responsibility such that it reflects negatively on the profession.
 This was not a momentary lapse of judgment.
 The Panel finds that the Member's conduct in this case showed complete disregard for the welfare and safety of the children in her care.
 Such conduct should not be tolerated and would reasonably be regarded by members of the profession and the public as disgraceful, dishonorable or unprofessional, as well as conduct unbecoming a member of this profession.

-POSITION OF THE PARTIES ON PENALTY AND COSTS
+POSITION OF THE PARTIES ON PENALTY

-Counsel for the College and the Member made a joint submission as to an appropriate penalty and costs order (the "Proposed Order").
+Counsel for the College and the Member made a joint submission as to an appropriate penalty and costs order (the "Proposed Order") (Exhibit 4).
 The parties submitted that the Panel should make an order as follows:

-- 1. Requiring the Member to appear before a Panel of the Discipline Committee to be reprimanded within 60 days from the date of the Order. - 2.
-Directing the Registrar to suspend the Member's certificate of registration for a period of - a.
-16 months; or - b. the period of time required to comply with terms, conditions and limitations set out in paragraphs 3(a) and 3(b) below, whichever is greater.
+- 1. The Member is required to appear before the Panel to be reprimanded within 60 days from the date of the Order. - 2.
+The Registrar is directed to suspend the Member's certificate of registration for a period of: - a.
+6 months; or the period of time required to comply with terms, conditions and limitations set out in paragraphs 3(a) to 3(f) below,

+Whichever is greater.

-The suspension will take effect from the date of this Order and will run without interruption as long as the College has not otherwise prohibited the Member from practicing or suspended the Member for any other reason.
+The suspension will take effect from the date of this Order and will run without interruption as long as the College has not otherwise prohibited the Member from practising or suspended the Member for any other reason.

-3. Directing the Registrar to impose the following terms, conditions and limitations on the Member's certificate of registration:
+3. The Registrar is directed to impose the following terms, conditions and limitations on the Member's certificate of registration: